InterNetX/domainstudio-multiplexer/README.md

 ---

 <p align="center"> A Multiplexing-Proxy used for async DomainStudio-Operations.
 It communicates over a single WebSocket with the DomainStudio and uses each frontend/client connection to redistribute the results so that each client only receives messages that were caused by one of its own requests.
-The client can send unauthorized messages in JSON parsable format as ws-message to the proxy which will send them to the normal AutoDNS JSON API (authorized via the ProxyUser).
+The client can send unauthorized messages in JSON parsable format as ws-message to the proxy which will pass them on to the normal AutoDNS JSON API (authorized via the ProxyUser).
 These results are then fetched from the WS-Gate and transmitted to the client.
     <br>
 </p>